jbx-protocol/juice-contract-template/README.md

 Add the dependency path to `remappings.txt`.
 For example, the forge dependency `ds-test` is remapped as `ds-test/=lib/ds-test/src/`.

+If nested dependencies are not installing, try this workaround `git submodule update --init --recursive --force`.

 More information on remappings is available in the Forge Book.

 # Updating dependencies